teammatehunt/tph-site/README.md

 testsolving team has been created with username `dev` and password `dev`.
 If you need to access the admin panel, there is also an admin account with username `admin` and password `admin`.

+If you have multiple domains enabled, you can go to `https://localhost:8082`.

 ### Monitor logs